ralqadri/odin-tictactoe/README.md

 # odin-tictactoe

 A JavaScript-based Tic Tac Toe game.
-This project will use `Factory Functions` and the `Module Pattern` as the main design pattern(s).
+This project uses the `Factory Functions` and/or the `Module Pattern (IIFE)` as the main design pattern(s).